tommiedevelops/expansive-procedural-terrain/README.md

 - **Multiplayer Synchronization**: Ensure terrain consistency across players.
 - **Object Placement**: Procedural spawning of trees, rocks, and structures.
 - **Dynamic Weather & Erosion**: Simulate environmental changes over time.

-## Contributing
-Contributions are welcome!
-If you have ideas or bug fixes, feel free to submit a pull request or open an issue.

 ## Contact
 For questions, reach out via GitHub Issues or contact me @ thomasjdizon@gmail.com